 Husky Gold Only: Cash is not used for on-campus laundry.
 Husky Gold accounts will be debited when a University ID card is swiped to start a machine.

 AC stands for Area Coordinator.
-There are four area coordinators at BU.
+There are five area coordinators at BU.
 These individuals are the professional staff members responsible for a particular residential area.
 They are one of the people to contact for a concern or issue.

 In addition to supervising the Community Assistants and Graduate Assistants, the AC is responsible for the overall well being of the students living in the area.
 All Area Coordinators live on campus, enabling them to be involved and address emergency situations when they arise.